-26 years on this earth and I like to think that I have learnt a few things in my time.
+26 years on this earth and I like to think that I have learnt in 26 years a few things in my time.

 I turned 26 a couple of weeks ago and with every year that passes, comes some reflection.
 So here I have summed up 26 lessons I have learnt in 26 years.